-This Buttercup Squash Curry is full of warm Fall spices and served with crispy baked Curry Chicken Wings.
+This Buttercup Squash Curry is full of warm Fall spices and served inside a whole squash.
 Ladle out the curry in a roasted buttercup squash to scoop up the tender flesh in each bite with creamy curry, rice, kale, and red peppers.
 This winter squash dinner is a creative way to serve Indian-inspired flavors with Fall ingredients and textures.

 Want a NEW Autumn dish that’s full of flavor and super fun to prepare?
 Carve out your own Buttercup squash and fill it with this CREAMY and flavorful Curry.

 Firstly, buttercup squash is a delicate squash.
 It’s tender and cooks up quickly.
 The flavor is much like a combination of pumpkin and butternut squash, and the texture after cooking is very creamy.

 Buttercup squash is a flexible vegetable and can hold its own in a savory dish like this hearty dinner packed full of curried spices.

 What else can you use buttercup squash for?